 SECTION 1 – NAME:

-This congregation of believers shall be known as the VALLEY BAPTIST CHURCH OF MERCED.
+This congregation of believers is incorporated as VALLEY BAPTIST CHURCH OF MERCED.
+It shall be known locally as Valley Bible Church.

 SECTION 2 – PURPOSE: